choiseunghyeon/smartmirror_vue/README_ENG.md

   d. youtube(removal): it will remove youtube video perfectly

+  e. widget: when you click it, widget(weather, fineDust, Clock) will disappear

 - Weather

   it shows today and tomorrow weather summary such as min temperature and max temperature